 Clifden, County Galway

 Next up we have Clifden which is one of my personal favorites.
 It’s a charming market town that’s famous for its stunning location, as it’s situated between the Twelve Bens mountain range and the ocean.
-Aside from the scenery, you’ll find plenty of great food spots and pubs, and there are lots of things to do here.
-Don’t miss driving on Sky Road or visiting Clifden Castle.
+Aside from the scenery, you’ll find plenty of great food spots and pubs, and there are lots of things to do in Clifden.
+Don’t miss driving on Sky Road or visiting Clifden Castle

 - Luxury: Abbeyglen Castle Hotel – One of the most luxurious hotels in the area, you’ll be staying in a castle that dates back to 1832.